johnmcfarlane/papers/c++/error-handling.md

 }
 ```

-Are outside the scope of this document.
+are outside the scope of this document.
+The former is left to the compiler to enforce.
+The latter can only be deal with by developers.
+All things being equal, good APIs favours the former and avoid the latter.

 ### Types of Contract Violation

-From the above contracts, we can identify several important patterns based
+From the above contracts, we can identify several important patterns based on
 details about how those contracts are broken.
 They are often more important to the
 program developer than where the contract is documented or who is disappointing who.